aferrandi/dbtarzan/docs/Usage.md

 ![Derived](images/derived.png)

-You can select specific rows of the table specifying a **where clause**:
+You can select specific rows of the table specifying a [where clause](Where-clause):

 ![Where](images/where.png)